espnet/espnet/egs2/chime7_task1/asr1/README.md

 ## <a id="eval_script"> 4.
 Evaluation Script </a>

-Will be added together with the diarization baseline.
-Evaluation will be performed as described in the [Task Main Page](https://www.chimechallenge.org/current/task1/index) and needs joint diarization and transcription. by computing diarization-attributed word error rate (DA-WER) for each speaker, where the hypothesis for the WER are re-ordered based on the best reordering defined by diarization error rate and then concatenated together.
+Evaluation is performed as described in the [Task Main Page](https://www.chimechallenge.org/current/task1/index) and needs joint diarization and transcription. by computing diarization-attributed word error rate (DA-WER) for each speaker, where the hypothesis for the WER are re-ordered based on the best reordering defined by diarization error rate and then concatenated together.
 It is similar to the CHiME-6 Challenge cpWER but here we use diarization to define the permutation.

+It is performed here at the stage 4 in run.sh.

 ## <a id="common_issues"> 5.
 Common Issues </a>